igvteam/spacewalk/README.md

-# Tracing3D
+# SpaceWalk

-Tracing3D (index.html) is an app that presents super-resolution chromatin tracing data in 3D using a ball and stick representation.
-In addition and igvjs instance is provided for rapid and intuitive visual comparison between the 3D data and 1D genomic data.
+SpaceWalk (index.html) is an application for displaying and interacting with super-resolution chromatin tracing data in 3D.
+SpaceWalk includes [igv.js](https://github.com/igvteam/igv.js) and [juicebox.js](https://github.com/igvteam/juicebox.js) instances for rapid and intuitive visual comparison and interaction between 3D data and 1D genomic data.

 ## Requirements